Plants on a Bus: Why We Keep 100+ Plants in 200 Sq Ft

 Plant cuttings being propagated in water and moss inside a converted school bus

-And all I can say back is “stick, stupid.”
+And all I can really say is: “Stick, stupid.”

 Black cat laying on a bunch of green onions on a wooden counter